aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 It is now clear why the forward Euler scheme displays the diverging behaviour observed in the plots.
 The coefficients present in the advancement scheme are both purely imaginery and we have seen above that their product with $dt$ necessarily lie outside of the domain of stability of the scheme.
 Therefore, we cannot avoid the divergence of our solution by taking even a very small time step.
 The forward Euler scheme is, therefore, not adapted to the simulation of a simple harmonic oscillator.

-## The backwards (implicit) Euler method
+## The backward (implicit) Euler method

-We inspected the usefullness of the explicit Euler method for solving different differential equations, and discovered that while it gives a decent approximation in the certain cases (\ref{eq:decay}), it as absolutely unapplicable in the other cases, since it simply blows up for *any* timestep (\ref{eq:spring}).
-It urges us to search for different ways to approximate solution.
-Such as *implicit* Euler method, for example.
+The explicit Euler method gives a decent approximation in certain cases (\ref{eq:decay}), but it is absolutely inapplicable in others since it blows up for *any* time step (\ref{eq:spring}).
+It urges us to search for different ways to approximate evolution equations.
+One of them is the *implicit* Euler method.

-As well as explicit Euler can also be referred as the forward Euler, implicit Euler is being sometimes called the backwards Euler.
-Generally speaking, the difference between explicit and implicit numerical schemes is that in the first case the solution at latter point of the dependant variable (at the latter moment of time, for example) is built from the solution found at the previous points; in the second case solution is seeked by solving the equation, which involves *both* the solutions at the latter and previous points.
-Consider schmetic notations:
+Simlarly to the explicit Euler method which is also referred to as the forward Euler method, the implicit Euler method is sometimes called the backward Euler method.
+Generally speaking, the difference between explicit and implicit numerical schemes is that in the first case the solution at latter point of the dependant variable (at a later time, for example) is built from the solution computed at the previous points; in the second case, the algorithm involves *both* the solution previous points and later points.
+Schematically we have:

 \begin{align}
-& y^{n+1}(t) = f\Big(y^n(t\Big),\;\; & \hbox{Explicit scheme}, \\
+& y^{n+1}(t) = f\Big(y^n, y^{n-1}, \ldots, y^0\Big),\;\; & \hbox{Explicit scheme}, \\
-& g\Big(y^{n+1}(t), y^n(t) \Big) = 0,\;\; & \hbox{Implicit scheme}.
+& g\Big(y^{n+1}, y^n, y^{n-1}, \ldots, y^0 \Big) = 0,\;\; & \hbox{Implicit scheme}.
 \end{align}

-Time advancement with implicit Euler scheme is as follows:
+The time advancement with the implicit Euler scheme is as follows:
 \begin{equation}
 y^{n+1} = y^n + dt f(y^{n+1}, t^{n+1}).
 \end{equation}

-The advantage of implicit schemes over explicit is usually that one reuquires larger timestep to get stable solution.
-It is useful when dealing with a *stiff* problem.
-The problem is called stiff if solution rapidly varies in time, so that for certain numerical schemes one would need to make a timestep very small to get a stable solution.
+The advantage of implicit schemes over explicit ones is that usually they allow a larger time step to be stable.
+They are then useful when dealing with a *stiff* problem.
+The problem is called stiff if its solution varies rapidly in time, so that certain numerical schemes require an extremely small time step for stability.

-We have found the region of stability of the explicit Euler for the linear autonomous homogeneous problems, like the one of the radiactive decay \ref{eq:decay} or the one of the movement of a bosy attached to a spring \ref{eq:spring}.
-Let's implement the implicit Euler for both of them.
+We computed the region of stability of the explicit Euler for linear autonomous homogeneous problems, like radiactive decay \ref{eq:decay} or the movement of a mass attached to a spring \ref{eq:spring}.
+Let's compare the situation when using the implicit Euler for both of them.

-We first consider a problem of the radioactive decay \ref{eq:decay}.
-The one-step advancement is quite trivial to derive, and is given as:
+We first consider radioactive decay \ref{eq:decay}.
+The one-step advancement is given by:
 \begin{equation}
 N^{n+1} = (1+\alpha dt)^{-1}N^n.
 \end{equation}

-Let's solve for some input parameters and visualize the solution.
+Let's solve the equation for some input parameters and visualize the solution.

 ```python
 # We redefine all the constants.
 Eventhough,